Drutol/CrossHMI/README.md

 * Business logic which implements domain interfaces is contained within `CrossHMI.Shared` namespace and it includes both ViewModels used directly by user interface as well as logic for processing asynchnous data obtained through the OPC-UA-OOI library.
 * The actual platform project `CrossHMI.Android` implements Android user interface using previously created ViewModels and serves as an entry point for the whole end application.

+With this architecture it is easy to expand onto any other platform like Windows, Linux, iOS or even Web (Blazor WebAssembly).

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/Drutol/CrossHMI/master/.github/images/arch.png">
 </p>

 #### OPC-UA-OOI library interfacing

-Unfortunately the library does not provide any easy way to map data onto properties which will be later used for displaying the data to the user.
-For this reason I had to build some sort of proxy which will allow to manage the process much more easily.
-The proxy part is easily detachable from the whole project and could be later provided as a separate Nuget package.
+As it's out of scope of the OPC-UA-OOI library it does not provide any easy way to map data onto properties within objects which could be later used for example to display some values to the user.
+For this reason CrossHMI offers a proxy which will allow to manage the process.
+The proxy part is easily detachable from the whole project and could be later provided as a separate NuGet package.

 Going from the very top level of "device" class definition.
 Let's assume boiler model we are dealing with:
 ```cs